flocked/AdvancedCollectionTableView/README.md

 ```

 ## ContentConfiguration
-A port of UIContentConfiguration that allows configurating CollectionView items and NSTableView cells via content configurations.
+A port of UIContentConfiguration that allows configurating NSCollectionView items and NSTableView cells via content configurations.

 ### NSHostingConfiguration
 A content configuration suitable for hosting a hierarchy of SwiftUI views.